miracum/MIRACUM-Mapper-2.0-frontend/README.md

 docker network create public_network
 ```

 The network is used for the services to communicate with each other.
-In the backend repository, the `external: true` in the public_network section of the ``docker-compose.yaml` has to be commented in.
-Also in the [.env](./.env) file in this repository the section with the docker environment variables has to be commented in and the development variables have to be commented out.
+In the backend repository, the `driver: bridge` has to be replaced with `external: true` in the public_network section of the `docker-compose.yaml`.
+The `KC_HOSTNAME` variable has to be adjusted to `https://localhost/keycloak`.
+Afterwards, `docker compose down` and then `docker compose up` has to be run in the backend to restart the services.
+Also in the [.env](./.env) file in this frontend repository the section with the docker environment variables has to be commented in and the development variables have to be commented out.
 Then start the frontend with the following command:

 ```sh
 docker compose up --build